-A large part of your DNP will be devoted to applying your class discoveries to a practice-based capstone project.
+A large part of your DNP will be devoted to a practice-based capstone project.
 Schools have 2 ways of approaching DNP capstone projects – a traditional model (like the PhD) that requires students to take a series of academic courses before they are allowed to tackle their DNP project or an integrated model that allows you to begin work on the project from day one.
 Both options can work.
 The trick is finding the one that works for you.
 Ask your school for a list of DNP capstone projects from the last few years.
 This will give you a sense of how other students have achieved their goals.

 High Certification Exam Pass Rates & Employment Numbers

 Unless you have an MSN and are already licensed and certified, you’re probably going to be working towards a national certification (e.g. CNM, CRNA, etc.) during your doctoral program.
-If you can’t find it listed on the DNP program website, ask the school for statistics on first-time pass rates on national certifying exams and employment statistics on graduates.
+If you can’t find it listed on the DNP program website, ask the school for statistics on first-time pass rates on national certification exams and employment statistics on graduates.
 Good programs will be proud to tell you about their students’ achievements.

 Low Attrition Rates